Traditional Japanese Craftsmanship Is Going Global

 Traditional Japanese art and craftsmanship has fascinated the world for centuries.
-In today’s online-first market, small and medium enterprises in Japan are adapting to the new e-commerce landscape.
+Today, small and medium enterprises in Japan are adapting to the new e-commerce landscape.

 Traditional crafts and techniques in Japan

-Take the art of sushi, for instance.
+Take the art of sushi making, for instance.
 To become a skilled sushi chef, imagine the demanding training required!
 It generally takes a lifetime to master the skills required through observing and apprenticing.

-To be designated a Japanese Traditional Craft, there are five rules that must be adhered to:
+To be designated a Japanese Traditional Craft, there are five criteria it must follow

 - It must be used in daily life